google/dpy/README.md

     def ProvideBar():
       """Provides an injectable `bar`.

       This is functionally equivalent to #2.
-The only differenc is the injectable key has been explicity set to `bar` instead of inferred from the function name.
+The only difference is the injectable key has been explicity set to `bar` instead of inferred from the function name.
       """